kordaff/cms3/README.md

 This will be the 3rd iteration of my mod_perl2 response handler that acts as a CMS using Apache and PostgreSQL.

-There's a link to TODO's for this module linked off home page for http://perl-user.com   Easier to get to.
+There's a link to TODO's for this module linked off home page for http://perl-user.com   Shorter links are better...

 Updated the virtualhost section for my test domain, userconfig.cf